georgejacobt/unit-4-game/README.md

 ### Scope of Work
 Item | Description | Comments
 -----|-------------|---------
-Use of two APIs|Google Maps API, Weather API|(Stretch: Utilize Google Natural Language Processing API for embedded Chatbot) Use AJAX to pull data|Yes |
+Use of two APIs|Google Maps API, Dark Sky Weather API|(Stretch: Utilize Google Natural Language Processing API for embedded Chatbot)
+Use AJAX to pull data|Yes |
 New Technology or Library|Materialize | Stretch: Three JS for 3D model embedment, Chat Bots embedment) Polished Front end| Yes, this will be wire framed prior to start |